WalkingPal/walking-pal-web/.docs/CONTRIBUTING.md

 We are happy to welcome contributions from anyone willing to add to or improve this project.
 Thank you for helping out and remember, **no contribution is too small.**

 - Each contributor can be assigned **2 issues (max)** at a time to work on.
-- Contributors are expected to follow [project guidelines and coding style](PROJECT-GUIDELINES.md).
-Structured code is one of our top priorities.
+- Contributors are expected to follow **Project Structure Guidelines** and **Style Guidelines**.
+Well written easy to read code is one of our top priorities.
+  - walking-pal-web is a [Next.js](https://nextjs.org/) project.
+  - We strictly **abide by our [Style Guide](./STYLE-GUIDE.md) to style the React components**.
+  - We have an opinionated Project file structure, always **follow our [Project Structure Guide](./PROJECT-STRUCTURE.md) when creating new files/folders**.
-- Contributors must **comment** on the "open issue" they would like to work on, and wait to be assigned by a maintainer.
+- Contributors must **comment on an open Issue** that they would like to work on, and wait to be assigned by a maintainer.
 - Issues will be assigned on a **first-come, first-serve basis**.
-- Contributors may also **open their own issues** and assign themselves if they want to work on them.
+- Contributors may also **open their own issues** _and assign themselves_ if they want to work on them.
+Before opening your own issues, check if a similar issue is opened already or not.
   ***
-  - ### Make sure to follow these when opening issues:
+- ### Follow these when opening new Issues:
   - Your issue title must be in the form of `ISSUE_TYPE: ISSUE_TITLE`
     - ISSUE_TYPE can be `feat` (issues for new features), `bug`(for bug), `docs` (for docs), `chore`(for miscellaneous)
     - ISSUE_TITLE must be clear and concise.
   - Make sure to give sufficient context in your issue description.
   - Wherever applicable, add reference links or screenshots.
   - If you are going to work on it yourself, mention that in the issue.
 You will be assigned by a maintainer.
   ***
 - Before opening a new issue, please **check** that it hasn't already been created.
 - Pull requests will be merged after being **reviewed by a maintainer**.